jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 The math here is kind of funky so we won't get into details, but essentially we give the function:

-* An input value to be scaled
+* An input value in our intuitive range to be scaled
 * The lowest and highest possible values in the range we want to use
 * And the lowest/highest possible values from the range the Feather is expecting (these are presets in the function, so we don't have to specify them)
 * The results are converted from a float-point (decimal) number to an integer (whole number), since that's what's required for PWM output